IDEMSInternational/carbonr/README.md

 carbon-equivalent emissions.
 This came after a review of current approaches to estimate carbon-equivalent emissions.

-**Reproducibility:** The carbonr package seeks to provide a reliable and reproducible approach to calculating emissions levels, ensuring that the results can be saved, edited, and redistributed easily.
+`carbonr` aims to provide a reliable and reproducible approach to calculating emissions levels, ensuring that the results can be saved, edited, and redistributed easily.
+Further, `carbonr` aims to be transparent in its calculations and values applied.
+This has the bonus of allowing for flexibility and customisation in estimating carbon-equivalent emissions.

-**Open Source:** R is an open-source language, which means that the carbonr package benefits from the collaborative nature of the R community.
-This allows for open discussions and contributions on platforms like GitHub, capturing different perspectives and enhancing the functionality of the package.
+The vision for `carbonr` is to expand and become more comprehensive.
+We invite contributions from the community to extend the package’s functionality, build additional features, and transform it into a more robust tool for estimating carbon-equivalent emissions.
+Similarly, we invite open discussions and contribution to capture different perspectives and enhancing the functionality of the package.

-**Transparency and Flexibility:** The carbonr package aims for transparency to provide the ability to amend emissions values and tailor them to specific environments and contexts.
-This allows for greater flexibility and customisation in estimating emissions.

-**Cost-effective:** The carbonr package being open source eliminates the need for users to incur additional costs.
-This makes it a cost-effective solution for estimating carbon-equivalent emissions.

-**Accessibility:** The carbonr package aims to make the estimation of carbon-equivalent emissions more accessible by offering a user-friendly front-end interface using Shiny.
+Finally, `carbonr` aims to make the estimation of carbon-equivalent emissions more accessible by offering a user-friendly front-end interface using Shiny.
 This ensures that the tools are easier to use, even for individuals with limited programming experience.

-**Informed Decision Making:** The carbonr package includes a feature where users can estimate their carbon credit price calculations.
-By incorporating carbon credit price calculations, the package equips users with the information to estimate the financial implications associated with their carbon emissions.
-This feature, we hope, empowers users to make informed decisions and take appropriate actions in mitigating their environmental impact.

-**Expansion and Collaboration:** Although currently a small stand-alone package used within IDEMS International, the vision for carbonr is to expand and become more comprehensive.
-The creators invite contributions from the community to extend the package’s functionality, build additional features, and transform it into a more robust tool for estimating carbon-equivalent emissions.

-By addressing these challenges and incorporating these improvements, the carbonr package aims to provide a reliable, accessible, and customisable solution for estimating and offsetting carbon-equivalent emissions.

 ## Functions in carbonr